 Hesketh Golf Club is completely overshadowed by Royal Lytham & St Annes to the north and Royal Birkdale to the south but Hesketh pre-dates them both.
-Southport Golf Club, as Hesketh was originally known, was founded in 1885 and it soon developed a reputation for excellent greens and a stern test of golf.
+Southport Golf Club, as Hesketh was originally known, was founded in 1885 and the original course was designed by James Ogilvy Fairlie Morris, son of Old Tom Morris and the little brother of Young Tom, and it soon developed a reputation for excellent greens and a stern test of golf.

 The roadway up to the clubhouse passes a par three of some repute, a short hole that Henry Cotton described as the best in Lancashire.
 The 16th measures 187 yards from the back tees and it is ringed with six pot bunkers, which laugh in the face of par.
 The green is framed by dunes and raised on a plateau with a nasty steep run off to the right.
 If you miss the green slightly to the right, your ball will be flung across the road leaving you with a treacherous chip back up to the green.

 Henry Cotton was a regular visitor to Hesketh and he competed here in the famous Dunlop Southport tournament and won.
 Hesketh Golf Club regularly hosts Open Championship Qualifying when the Open comes to Royal Birkdale and we have no doubt that even on a calm day it’s a tough test of golf.

 A round at Hesketh is very much a game of two halves.
 Well almost.